Colorectal cancer is the third most common cancer (excluding skin cancer) of both men and women in the U.S.

 The treatments listed below are specific to adenocarcinomas.

-Treatment for the less common tumors of the colon or rectum including carcinoid tumors, stromal tumors and lymphomas differ from those listed below, but Marshfield Clinic provides a wide range of resources for patients with all forms of colorectal cancer.
+Treatment for the less common tumors of the colon or rectum including carcinoid tumors, stromal tumors and lymphomas differ from those listed below, but we provide a wide range of resources for patients with all forms of colorectal cancer.

 Colon Cancer Treatments - Surgery